-In PIM-SM, shared distribution trees are rooted at a common forwarding router termed a Rendezvous Point (RP).
+In PIM-SM, shared distribution trees are rooted at a common forwarding router, referred to as a Rendez-vous Point (RP).
 The RP unencapsulates Register messages and forwards multicast packets natively down established distribution trees to receivers.
 The resulting topology is referred to as the RP Tree (RPT).